awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-ami-version-history.md

 Some Windows AMIs include an edition of Microsoft SQL Server \(SQL Enterprise Edition, SQL Server Standard, SQL Server Express, or SQL Server Web\)\.
 Launching an instance from a Windows AMI with Microsoft SQL Server enables you to run the instance as a database server\.
 Alternatively, you can launch an instance from any Windows AMI and then install the database software that you need on the instance\.

-Microsoft no longer supports Windows Server 2003 \(see [Microsoft Windows Server 2003 End\-of\-Support](https://aws.amazon.com/windows/products/ec2/server2003/)\)\.
+Microsoft no longer supports Windows Server 2003, 2008, and 2008 R2\.
 We recommend that you launch new EC2 instances using a supported version of Windows Server\.
 If you have existing EC2 instances that are running an unsupported version of Windows Server, we recommend that you upgrade those instances to a supported version of Windows Server\.
 For more information, see [Upgrade an Amazon EC2 Windows instance to a newer version of Windows Server](serverupgrade.md)\.

 **Topics**
 + [Select an initial Windows AMI](#select-windows-ami)